The fact that screen sizes have gotten smaller plays a key role in today’s visual content revolution.

 Most social marketers fear that if they don’t post enough, their followers might forget their brand even exists.
 That’s why consistency combined with the right schedule is the key to everything.

 Yes, if you post too less, your followers might get enamored by other brands; but if you bombard your followers with posts, they’ll get annoyed.
-It’s important to find the balance between these two.
+It’s important to find a balance between these two.

 The amount you post will depend on the social media platform you are posting to.
-While posting 10-15 times on Twitter is considered normal, posting that many updates on Facebook or Instagram is just downright spam-y.
+While posting 10-15 times on Twitter is considered normal, posting that many updates on Facebook or Instagram iso just downright spam-y.

 Use analytics to find out which type of posts are topping your charts and at what time of the day they are doing the best, and then tweak your schedule accordingly.